 Active Epilepsy - If the Participant has had a seizure during the past 2 years, despite taking medication for seizures.

-Epilepsy Management Plan (EMP) - The EMP is a health care plan and a risk management document which tells employees how to respond to a usual seizure and includes an emergency response plan for an unusual seizure.
+Epilepsy Management Plan (EMP) - The EMP is a health care plan and a risk management document thattells employees how to respond to a usual seizure and includes an emergency response plan for an unusual seizure.

 Duty of care - the obligation to take reasonable care to avoid injury to a Participant who the employee may foresee might be injured by an act or omission.